 We are a little confused and unsure of ourselves here, not knowing what to expect in this province, this Greek diamerisma, of Thrace – a remote north eastern area not often visited by outsiders.

 But already this seems a truly unique place.
 Unlike anywhere else I’ve visited in Greece.

 The snows fade – the skies over the city become open and blue.
 The mountains to the north of Xanthi are startlingly clear.
 And close.

 A range – the Rodopi mountains – that flows right to the very edge of the town.
 As if the great rumbling landslide-flow of rocks pulled up just short, against the backdoor of the very first old house in the Old Town.

 The Old Town.

-It reveals itself to be quite the incredible village within a city: narrow, tilting alleys of museum-piece pastel-coloured Ottoman houses.
+It reveals itself to be an incredible village within a city: narrow tilting alleys of museum-piece pastel-coloured Ottoman houses.
 Houses looking like stage props, but actually lived in.

 Byzantine churches.
 Christian frescoes.
 Over-looked by the white, tall, towers of mosques, higher up the town’s hills.

 On the far east end of Xanthi, piled up next to the Kosynthos river – where we have our rooms – are smaller box-ish houses, outside of which stone stairs climb to wonky wooden balconies and roofs: beautiful in their own dilapidated way.
 These must have been built for the workers in the tobacco industry.